ElAwbery/Lucky_Egg/README.md

  - Added base template .html file with four child templates for pokemon species stages.
  - Added functionality to render templates for pokemon species.
  - Updated HTML variables in the application code.

 ### 15. [Added tabular view](https://github.com/ElAwbery/Lucky_Egg/tree/master/15.%20Tabular%20view)
+By now the Lucky Egg app shows the user a page for each of their pokemon species, with family relationships, pokemon count and candy count.
+The user can browse between species page views, but can't yet see all of their pokemon on one page.

+This step builds a new page view.
+It shows a tabular view of all the pokemon species in the database in rows according to family stages.
+For example, Squirtle, Wartortle, Blastoise are all on one row and the baby column in that row is empty, because the Squirtle family does not have a baby pokemon.

  - Updated template rendering function to include a tabular page view of all pokemon species in all families.
  - Added 'get all objects of a given class' functionality to the ORM code and separated the __UID_to_object__ method out into a helper function.